 Step 3 - Create a Welcome Email for Your Email Sequence

-When you are sending a free course to your students, you want to take that unique opportunity where for a brief moment you have their attention, and you want to make the most out of that moment, as that might not ever happen again.
+However, bear in mind that when you are sending the free courses to your students, you want to take that unique opportunity where for a brief moment you have their attention, and you want to make the most out of that moment, as that might not ever happen again.

 When the student provides their email via the popup or an embedded email form, you want to do a couple of things: